brickbots/PiFinder/docs/source/user_guide.rst

 .. image:: images/user_guide/name_search_cat_03.png

-Once you have enough of a search term to limit the list of objects, press the **SQAURE** key to see the full list of matching objects.
+Once you have enough of a search term to limit the list of objects, press the **SQUARE** key to see the full list of matching objects.

 .. image:: images/user_guide/name_search_results.png